makise-homura/hid2bluetooth/README.md

 but completely revamped to be a standalone Python script rather than complex system relying on D-Bus, tmux and other stuff with a massive bunch of requirements.

+## Use cases

+There are several devices like [these ones](https://aliexpress.ru/wholesale?catId=202004372&SearchText=bluetooth keyboard mouse converter) on AliExpress, but they cost $20 to $30.
+In the other case, you may have an SBC like Raspberry Pi or Orange Pi that you use as headless home server.
+So why not implement such a functionality for free using any cheap keyboard and mouse and already existing SBC--for free?

+For example, I have a tablet with broken touch screen panel, and I'd like to use it as a stationary video/music player with keyboard and mouse are connected to it.
+But it can't utilize simultaneous USB OTG and charging, so reconnecting cables may be a burden.
+But what if keyboard and mouse are connected through bluetooth rather than USB?
+System looks enough perfect in this case: you have USB charging, audio output connected to amplifier with speakers, and input devices are used through bluetooth to select video or music to play.
+And everything works quite well with the SBC that is a home server at the same time.

 # Installation

 Just copy `hid2bluetooth` to `/usr/sbin` or wherever convenient.
 Set executable permissions if needed.